 Will excursions and cultural activities still run as planned?

-Due to local travel restrictions in our host cities, ISA has suspended excursions for Spring and Summer 2021 programs (with some exceptions).
+ISA has resumed most day and overnight excursions in our program locations.
 Cultural activities within the host city are still taking place with additional health and safety considerations.
 If excursions are cancelled, accepted students will be notified and provided a discount off of their program price.
-Students who attend a U.S. university with a direct bill agreement with ISA should communicate with their home university directly regarding payments and discounts.
+Students who attend a U.S. university with a direct bill agreement with ISA should communicate with their home university directly regarding payments and discounts

 What is the latest date I can withdraw from my program and not be charged?